emann615/Wireshark-Challenge-Carnage/README.md

 ### Q10) What is the Host header for the first Cobalt Strike IP address from the previous question?

-I need to filter for HTTP traffic and the IP address of the first Cobalt Strike server (185.106.96.158) using the following filter: `http && ip.addr==185.106.96.158`
+I filtered for HTTP traffic and the IP address of the first Cobalt Strike server (185.106.96.158) using the following filter: `http && ip.addr==185.106.96.158`

-Then, I can select the first packet and follow the TCP stream to find the Host header.
+Then, I selected the first packet and followed the TCP stream to find the **Host** header.

 <img src="https://github.com/emann615/emann615/assets/117882385/44703f6d-3fa4-4987-bd24-e918bfae0c90" height="50%" width="50%"/>
 </br>